aayush-doke/bank-network-vlan/README.md

-# bank-network-vlan
-Enterprise network using VLANs, EtherChannel &amp; inter-VLAN routing

 # Secure Bank Network using VLANs, EtherChannel & Router-on-a-Stick

+Enterprise bank network designed in Cisco Packet Tracer with VLAN segmentation, controlled inter-VLAN routing, redundancy, and basic security mechanisms.

 ## 📌 Project Overview
 This project simulates a secure enterprise bank network using Cisco Packet Tracer.
-The network is logically segmented using VLANs and supports inter-VLAN routing, redundancy, and basic security mechanisms.
+The network is logically segmented using VLANs and supports controlled inter-VLAN routing, redundancy, and basic security mechanisms.

 ## 🧠 Key Concepts Used